 B i o g r a p h y

-In addition to having taught classes at Rice University, Dr. Lee is also a committed teacher of many years for students of all ages, and is actively engaged in holistic education for every proficiency level.
+In addition to teaching at the tertiary level, Dr Lee is also a committed teacher of many years for students of all ages, and is actively engaged in holistic education for every proficiency level.

 Photo credit: Deanna Ng